edbullen/DockerSpark245/README.md

 docker-compose up --detach
 ```
 Test the cluster using notebook `./notebooks/pyspark-notebook-1.ipynb`
-- Use the Jupyter Lab environment which should now be available on http://localhost:8888/
+- Use the JupyterLab environment which should now be available on http://localhost:8888/
-- More details about the JupyterLab environment are listed below in the "Connect to Cluster via JupyterLab" section.
+- More details about the JupyterLab environment are listed below in the *Connect to Cluster via JupyterLab* section.

-### Build Overview ###
+## Build Overview ##

 The following Docker images are created: